docsmatter/docsmatter.org-obsolete/content/post/sdl-trados-autosuggest.md

 ## SDL AutoSuggest Creator

-If you are using SDL Trados Studio Freelance or SDL Trados Studio Freelance Plus version, you need to purchase an additional module - SDL AutoSuggest Creator to be able to create AutoSuggest dictionaries.
+If you are using SDL Trados Studio Freelance or SDL Trados Studio Freelance Plus version, you need to purchase an additional module - SDL AutoSuggest Creator - to generate AutoSuggest dictionaries.
 SDL Trados Studio Professional Edition owners do not need an additional module - the AutoSuggest dictionary creation feature is built into this version.
 You can call the dictionary creation function by clicking the **Create AutoSuggest Dictionary** button on the **Home** tab of the **Welcome** section.